kipngetichs/Data_Science_career_jobs/README.md

 4. Leverage Ownership Benefits:
    - Highlight the benefits associated with your company’s ownership structure (whether private, public, or nonprofit) to appeal to candidates who might value certain aspects of these environments, such as stability in public companies or the mission-driven focus of nonprofits.

-# Recommendations for lowest salary distributions in specific area ans solutions for this.
+# Recommendations for lowest salary distributions in specific areas and solutions for this.
 # Employers
 1. Review Compensation Structures:
    - Conduct a market analysis to ensure that salaries for these roles are competitive.
 Consider increasing base salaries or offering additional benefits to attract and retain talent.